 Flora-Bama– This Gulf Coast institution once straddled the state line between Alabama and Florida.
 While it’s primarily on the Florida side today after hurricane damage, this place is an oyster bar, live music venue, store, and so much more.
 Experience it for yourself on a Saturday night.
 17401 Perdido Key Drive, Pensacola, (251) 980-5118

-Big Fish Restaurant– My favorite restaurant in the area is from this humble strip mall.
-The chef and his wife traveled the world before settling down here, so the dishes have an Asian influence.
+Big Fish Restaurant– The chef and his wife traveled the world before settling down here, so the dishes have an Asian influence.
 They have fresh fish daily, some you may have never heard of before.
 25814 Canal Road, Orange Beach, (251) 981-5516

 The Island House Hotel– This DoubleTree hotel boasts private beach access and an oceanfront pool.
 Suites come with balconies and living areas.
 26650 Perdido Beach Boulevard, Orange Beach

 Hotel Indigo Orange Beach – Gulf Shores– The boutique hotel on the beach is connected to area bike trails.
 It has its own restaurants as well as two pools.
 22843 Perdido Beach Boulevard, Orange Beach